rafed/rafed.github.io/content/courses/distributed-systems/lab/microservices.md

 ## Step 1: Build a simple server (and a client)

 You will build a rudimentary version of a **Ride sharing app** (like Uber/Pathao).
-The app itself will not be complex as we are here to build a distributed system and not a full fledged app.
+The app itself will not be complex as we are here to build a distributed system and not a full-fledged app.

 ### Architecture